Omaopio

 Omaopio is a farming area on the slopes of the volcano Haleakala (or Hale Akala) on the island of Maui.
-The western side of Haleakala is commonly known as Kula.
-In Kula ridges of land run up the slopes of the volcano.
-Omaopio refers to a ridge of land that contains the road named Omaopio Road.
-It is north of another ridge of land commonly known as Pulehu.
+The western side of Haleakala is commonly known as Kula, and ridges of land run up the slopes of the volcano.
+Omaopio refers to the ridge of land containing the road named Omaopio Road.
+It is north of the ridge of land commonly known as Pulehu.

-Omaopio is reached by taking Pulehu Road east.
-Omaopio Road forks to the left, away from Pulehu Road about five miles east of Hansen Road and continues up the slope of the volcano.
-About two miles past the fork with Pulehu Road begins the area of Omaopio.
-Omaopio can also be reached by taking the Haleakala Highway east past the town of Pukalani and continuing on the Kula Highway until the intersection of Kula Highway and Omaopio Road, and then turning right or left.
-Waipuna Chapel lies on the southeast side of the intersection.
-Omaopio Road ends about two hundred yards above Kula Highway where it connects to Lower Kula Road.